cjkejw/SC2002_FDAE_Grp6/README.md

 ## User Guide
 - src --> Java source codes of our project
 - UML --> our UML Class Diagram
+- JavaDoc --> our java documentation of everything.
+  To access, follow these steps:
+  1. Download the file
+  2. Enter JavaDoc
+  3. Enter src
+  4. Enter JavaDocTest
+  From there you may choose to view any package folder to see the documentation of each classes

 ## OOP Concepts Applied
 - Inheritance